-Sander van der Neut is from the Netherlands and came to Green River Community College winter of 2014 for a one quarter Gap Year Program.
+Sander van der Neut is from the Netherlands and came to Green River College winter of 2014 for a one quarter Gap Year Program.
 His motto?
 Have fun!

 Lansing: Why did you decide to do a one quarter Gap Year?